Avila Naturalle launches Avilan premium water, healthy drinks

 In line with its vision of inspiring a healthier and happier world, Avila Naturalle Ltd, an indigenous manufacturer of natural body care and food products on Tuesday launched its premium quality Avilan table water, natural juices, and healthy Iced tea drinks.

-The launched held in Lagos marked the commencement of the distribution of the products across the country.
+The launch held in Lagos marked the commencement of the distribution of the products across the country.

 Avila Naturalle is in existence to add value to the lives of Nigerians and people all over the world, through our natural products that address diverse human needs ranging from body care, foods and drinks.